Bruno125/questionnaire-ios/README.md

 to generate the proper build versions for your local configuration

+## Rx + MVVM

+This project uses the Model-View-ViewModel pattern, in combination with RxSwift.
+Basically, the view model will emmit streams of data for which the view will subscribe (using Rx observables) to update its UI.
+For further info about this, you can check [here](http://reactivex.io/), [here](https://realm.io/news/altconf-scott-gardner-reactive-programming-with-rxswift/) and [here](https://upday.github.io/blog/model-view-viewmodel/)

 ## Data

 This are the models used to represent the data in the app.
 Every model has a unique ID